* * * * *

 From April/May to about October in Dubai, when going to the park or beach becomes too unbearable for us adults (the kids couldn’t care less about the heat and 100% humidity), time to move the physical activities inside.
 It’s easy to just plop the kids in front of the TV but then cabin fever eventually sets in and the ensuing hysteria is usually not pretty for all involved and usually ends in shouting (me) and crying (kids) then extreme guilt (me).

 So each weekend, Scotch and I (mostly Scotch) try to find a different indoor activity to take the kids – somewhere that lets them expend their seemingly unlimited amounts of energy.
 Somewhere that’s not a softplay area like MiniMonsters or Cheeky Monkeys (which are great but more of a mid-week thing for us) but where they can practice and learn a new skill.
-At some of these activities, LiL Ginger (not 2 years old yet) only gets to watch but she’s keen to do anything she sees her big brother doing.
-Including skateboard.
+At some of these activities, LiL Ginger only gets to watch but she’s always willing to do anything to imitate her big brother.

 Here are seven indoor activities that are ideal for kids during the hot summer weather:

 1) Dubai Sports Word @ Dubai World Trade Center

 From May 17 – September 8, 2018, Dubai Sports World, with more than 25,000 m² of air-conditioned space, offers a range of indoor sporting activities, sports academies and kids’ camps covering a range of fitness programs and events.